mino29/arch-i3/README.md

 ## 🔧 Installation/setup

-I would advise against copy and paste all my config blindly.
+I would advise against copying and pasting all my config blindly.
 It's better to just pick and choose what you might find to your liking, that's how I built mine.

 But if you like to try them out and willing to take the time to fix whatever might be broken in my config, here's what I would do.

 1. clone this repo